 took a bad battering, and after splinters were seen to fly from his wings.16

-Of the bullets that tore into Weiss’ aircraft, 1 cut his left rudder controls.
+Of the many bullets that tore into Weiss’ aircraft, 1 cut his left rudder controls.
 Unable to turn properly, he was forced to pull out of the fight, and return home.17

 Banks & co. had fought off the war’s deadliest pilot, but decided not to push their luck.
 A nearby cloud concealed them from Jasta 11, still lurking nearby.18